 In a wrongful death lawsuit or lawsuit for the injuries you sustained, you could also pursue exemplary damages.
 Exemplary damages are designed to punish the defendant for their wrongdoings.
 If you want to receive this financial award, you must show the jury clear and convincing evidence of the dog owner’s fraud, oppression, or malice.

 Anyone injured due to someone else’s negligent actions must follow a specific timeframe to sue that person.
 California follows a two-year statute of limitations for dog bite cases.
 That means you must file your lawsuit within two years of the attack if you want to seek compensation for your losses.
 The courts strictly enforce this statute and will likely dismiss your case if you initiate the lawsuit after the statute passes.

-Call OnderLaw, LLC today for your free initial consultation with one of our dedicated Santa Clarita dog bite injury lawyers.
+Call OnderLaw today for your free initial consultation with one of our dedicated Santa Clarita dog bite injury lawyers.